-This option was introduced for testing purposes when the math engine got split code paths and it forces the engine to treat new fonts as old ones with respect to italic correction etc. There are no guarantees given with respect to the final result and unexpected side effects are not seens as bugs as they relate to font properties.
+This option was introduced for testing purposes when the math engine got split code paths and it forces the engine to treat new fonts as old ones with respect to italic correction etc. There are no guarantees given with respect to the final result and unexpected side effects are not seen as bugs as they relate to font properties.

 The oldmath boolean flag in the Lua font table is the official way to force old treatment as it's bound to fonts.
+Like with all options we may temporarily introduce with this command this feature is not meant for production.

-7.20.6.2 \mathoption noitaliccompensation
+7.20.6.2 Obsolete options